 Do You Have a Lemon?
 How Do You Know?

 The Song-Beverly Consumer Warranty Act requires the vehicle manufacturer to repair your vehicle under the warranty of the original manufacturer.
 The dealership must make reasonable attempts to repair the vehicle.
-If it cannot be repaired, the law states the dealership must repurchase or replace it.
-The state’s Lemon Law is equally applicable to cars, trucks, vans, SUVs, and motorcycles.
+If it cannot be repaired, the law states that the dealership must repurchase or replace it.
+California’s Lemon Law is equally applicable to cars, trucks, vans, SUVs, and motorcycles.
 Note that if you bought a used vehicle from a retail dealer and the original factory warranty is still in place, you also are protected by the California Lemon Law.

 ‘A reasonable attempt’ by the dealership to repair your car depends upon the exact defect.
 There is no precise formula listed in the Act.
 But the Lemon Law does note several guidelines that gives us an idea when it is reasonable to expect the dealership to repurchase or replace the car.
 The law states you have a Lemon Law claim if, in the first 18,000 miles or 18 months, the following has occurred: